 In the report, it recommends talking with teens so they understand the risks and consequences of certain activities, and taking advantage of parental controls and then monitoring to determine if their teen has figured a way around them.
 It also recommends informing teens of the monitors and controls, as this may help alter their online behavior.

-The Internet and Usenet, which actually predates the World Wide Web, are great resources for sharing information, ideas, and more.
-However, there are also dangers, both physical and emotional, in teens accessing certain content or sharing personal information online.
+The Internet and Usenet, which actually predates the World Wide Web, are great resources for collaborating information, ideas, and more.
+However, there are also dangers, both physical and emotional, in teens accessing certain content or collaborating personal information online.
 Usenet features, in addition to a vast expanse of other topics, newsgroups dedicated to parenting.
 You’ll also find newsgroups dedicated to the discussion of social behavior and trends, to which the recent study also applies.

 Recent Comments